Alert: DMAVA offices are closed Wednesday, 3/7/18, due to inclement weather conditions.

-Brigadier General Michael L. Cunniff is the Adjutant General of New Jersey on April 2, 2018.
-Brigadier General Beale commands the more than 8,400 Soldiers and Airmen of the New Jersey Army and Air National Guard.
-He directs, controls and manages the New Jersey Department of Military and Veterans Affairs in the execution of federal and state missions.
+Brigadier General Jemal J. Beale was sworn in as The Adjutant General of New Jersey on April 2, 2018.
+Brigadier General Beale commands the more than 8,400 Soldiers and Airmen of the New Jersey National Guard.
+He directs, controls, and manages the New Jersey Department of Military and Veterans Affairs in the execution of federal and state missions.
 In addition, he manages all state veterans’ programs, commissions and facilities in New Jersey.

-Brigadier General Edward J. Chrystal Jr. serves as the Deputy Adjutant General for the New Jersey Department of Military and Veterans Affairs and the Assistant Adjutant General – Army for the New Jersey Army National Guard.
-He is the principal advisor to The Adjutant General on all matters concerning military readiness, mobilizations, homeland security, defense support to civil authorities, human resources, logistics, training and financial management, as well as the supervision and management of the Department’s 3,200 full-time State and Federal employees, and 286 facilities and properties.
+Colonel Mark A. Piterski serves as the acting Deputy Adjutant General of New Jersey and the Assistant Adjutant General – Army.
+He is the principal advisor to The Adjutant General on all matters concerning military readiness, mobilizations, homeland security, defense support to civil authorities, human resources, logistics, training, and financial management, as well as the supervision and management of the Department’s 3,200 full-time State and Federal employees, and more than 30 armories and associated properties.

 An Iraq Veteran, his previous assignments include Chief of Staff, New Jersey Army National Guard and Commander, 50th Infantry Brigade Combat Team.
 He began his career in the Army National Guard as an enlisted infantryman in 1987.
 He was commissioned as an Infantry Officer in May 1989 following his completion of the Connecticut Officer Candidate School.

 Lisa J. Hou, a physician and a New Jersey Army National Guard veteran of Iraq and Afghanistan, was appointed in February 2018 as the Deputy Commissioner for Veterans Affairs.
 In this capacity, Hou administers two Divisions that serve New Jersey Veterans.